K0rnfeld/Electronic_DnD_Dice/README.md

 - Wiring cables

 ## Wiring Diagrams
-> [!Note]
-> The original wiring diagram is for the D1 Mini NodeMCU but i included one for an "normal" ESP8266.
+The original wiring diagram is for the D1 Mini NodeMCU but i included one for an "normal" ESP8266.

 - [ESP8266](/png/ESP8266-WiringDiagram.png)
 - [Wemos D1 Mini](/png/WemosD1Mini-WiringDiagram.png)